-16. May shareholders ask questions at the 2021 Annual Meeting?
+16. May shareholders ask questions at the 2022 Annual Meeting?

 Yes.
-The Chairman will answer shareholders' questions during the Q&A period of the meeting.
+Both the Chair and CEO will answer shareholders' questions during the Q&A period of the meeting.
 In order to provide an opportunity for everyone who wishes to ask a question, each shareholder will be limited to two minutes.
 Shareholders may ask a second question only after all others have first had their turn and if time allows.
-When speaking, shareholders must direct questions to the Chairman and confine their questions to matters that relate directly to the business of the meeting.
+When speaking, shareholders must direct questions to the Chair and confine their questions to matters that relate directly to the business of the meeting.